Jim Horne (model)

-Early life and family
+History

-James Wesley Horne Jr. was born in Glendale, California, to parents deeply entrenched in the entertainment industry.
-His father, James W. Horne, was a well-known film director during the silent and early sound film eras, famous for his work on Laurel and Hardy comedies including Big Business (1929) and Way Out West (1937).
-Horne's mother, Cleo Ridgely, was an actress noted for her beauty, an attribute widely acknowledged to have been passed on to her son.
-Horne also had a twin sister, June, who would later marry actor Jackie Cooper.
+James Wesley Horne Jr. was born on March 28, 1917, in Glendale, California.
+His father, James W. Horne, was a prolific director of both silent films and talkies, best known for his work with Laurel and Hardy, including Big Business and Way Out West.
+His mother, Cleo Ridgely, was an actress and a great beauty from whom, it was generally acknowledged, Horne inherited his looks.
+His twin sister, June, grew up to marry the actor Jackie Cooper.